 - During the first half of the 12th century there was built nave.
 It has been built in Romanesque style with the characteristic, heavy and severe character of this style.
 This is the oldest part of the church now.

 - During the middle of the 12th century was built transept.
-This is and important milestone in the history of architecture, marking the end of Romanesque style and bringing much inspiration for the upcoming Gothic style.
+This is an important milestone in the history of architecture, marking the end of the Romanesque style and bringing much inspiration for the upcoming Gothic style.
 This is the most prominent part of the building, with five great bell towers and expressive semi-circular ends.
 Four towers are 83 m tall.
 At the first sight these towers seem to be equal, but at the second look – lots of details are different.
 Eastern towers are called Saint-Jean tower and Marie Tower – the last with a bell named Marie-Pontoise. western towers have more Gothic details and are named – Brunin (with entrance to the former prison) and Treille – wine was made in the basement of this tower.
-By the 1171 the new church was built.
+By 1171 the new church was built.

-In the medieval times the church was painted in bright colors – in many places the traces of these colors can still be seen.
+In medieval times the church was painted in bright colors – in many places the traces of these colors can still be seen.

 This was one of the greatest churches in this region – although in this part of Europe are concentrated the greatest churches of the world.

-Unfortunately the interior of the church suffered – much damage was done during the mutiny of Calvinists in 1566 and also during the French Revolution.
+Unfortunately, the interior of the church suffered – much damage was done during the mutiny of Calvinists in 1566 and also during the French Revolution.

 During the 19th century though much was restored through the efforts of bishops Monseigneur François-Joseph Hirn and Monseigneur Gaspard-Joseph Labis, thus recreating one of the most beautiful church interiors in Belgium.

-The 20th century was not kind again – part of the church was destroyed during the World War II.
+The 20th century was not kind again – part of the church was destroyed during World War II.

-In 1999 the cathedral was hit by tornado and its damage turned the attention of engineers to the dire state of whole cathedral.
+In 1999 the cathedral was hit by a tornado and its damage turned the attention of engineers to the dire state of the whole cathedral.
 Especially endangered was Brunin tower which had declined by 80 cm.
 Since then extensive repairs are ongoing, saving the cathedral from possible collapse.